Rachel Jackson: Relationship with Andrew Jackson

-When Andrew Jackson migrated to Nashville, Tennessee in 1788, he boarded with Rachel Stockley Donelson, the mother of Rachel Donelson Robards.
+When Andrew Jackson migrated to Nashville, Tennessee, in 1788, he boarded with Rachel Stockley Donelson, the mother of Rachel Donelson Robards.
 The two became close, and shortly after, they married in Natchez, Mississippi.
 Rachel believed that her husband had obtained a divorce, but as it had never been completed, her marriage to Jackson was inadvertently bigamous and therefore invalid.

 Rachel's marital status was complicated by the distances involved and the changing governmental authorities.
 During the process of Rachel and Robards's divorce, Kentucky became a state instead of a territory of Virginia, and North Carolina turned over management of the territory including Tennessee to the federal government.
 These complicating factors were understood by locals and the unusual circumstances of the Jackson marriage were not greatly discussed in Nashville society.

 In 1793, Andrew and Rachel Jackson learned that although Lewis Robards had filed for divorce, the divorce had never been granted.
-This made Rachel a bigamist and an adulterer.
+This made Rachel a bigamist and an adulteress, as well as making General Jackson, soon a politician on the rise, an adulterer.
 On the grounds of Rachel's abandonment and adultery, Lewis Robards was granted a divorce in 1794.
 At about the same time, the legitimacy of the Jackson marriage was questioned because they were married in then-Spanish-controlled Natchez, Mississippi.
 The Jacksons were Protestants, and only Catholic marriages were recognized as legal unions in that territory.
-After the divorce was finally legalized in 1794, Andrew and Rachel wed again in a quiet ceremony at the Donelson home.
+After the divorce was legalized, Andrew and Rachel were married in Davidson County, Tennessee by Robert Hays, Rachel's brother-in-law and a justice of the peace.

+Ann Toplovich of the Tennessee Historical Society argues that the above narrative, of unintentional bigamy and unintentional adultery, has concealed the fact of Rachel's agency and exercise of self-determination, and doesn't "give this strong woman credit for choosing a better husband".
+Toplovich explains that this narrative was concocted during Andrew Jackson's candidacy for president in the 1828 election: in order to "combat the attacks on Jackson’s character and Rachel’s virtue, the Jackson campaign formed the Nashville Committee [...][which] published a story with a new timeline and circumstances of the Jackson marriage — the alternative facts of the Jackson campaign were that Rachel thought she was already divorced when she joined her fate to Andrew Jackson in 1791."